sebestyenistvan/runvncserver/README.md

 ## Prerequisites
 TigerVNC server installed (tigervnc-scraping-server on debian)

+## How it works
 The script checks, if you have already a .vnc Directory in your home ($HOME).
 You have to set a vnc password with the "vncpasswd" command, this will result a ~/.vnc/passwd file.
-However, on debian, the default TigerVNC server binary for scraping is a symbolic link in /usr/bin/x0vncserver (where x0 means the Xsession at display :0).
+On debian, the default TigerVNC server binary for scraping is a symbolic link in /usr/bin/x0vncserver (where x0 means the Xsession at display :0).
 This x0vncserver is a 'dummy' version of the main TigerVNC server binary.
 Unlike the full version, this doesn't create a virtual display, instead it just shares the current X session at display :0.

 ## Features
 The script runs in the background, creates a logfile (default ~/.vnc/logfile), where it stores the actual x0vncserver logging information.
 There is also a pid file, default ~/.vnc/${HOSTNAME}${DISPLAY}.pid where the process id is stored.